TrystonMinsquero/libble/README.md

 #### Frontend
 - Using go WASM with a [DOM library](https://github.com/dominikh/go-js-dom) to do the game logic.
     - Thought it would be cool to do the whole thing in go.
-    - I'm sure it'd be better to use React-TypeScript, but the golang DOM route hasn't been too bad.
+    - I'm sure it'd be better to use React-TypeScript, golang DOM route hasn't been too bad.